Youth Rugby

 - Bath Rugby U15 and U16 PDG

-- Development of the age grade calendar for Hampshire RFU.
+- Development of the age grade calendar and competition rules and regulations for Hampshire RFU.

 Rugby Clubs